vikaskurapati/Shallow-Water-Equations-with-SIMD-and-MPI-RMA/README.md

 * With `./SWE-Serial-Runner --help`, you can see additional command-line arguments you can pass.
 * Run the code in parallel via `mpirun -np nproc ./SWE-MPI-Runner`
 * With `./SWE-MPI-Runner --help`, you can see additional command-line arguments you can pass.
+* We recommend that the code be run with grid sizes larger than 4 because it tends to give floating point errors if the grid is too small.
+Although there are checks to prevent this, it can fail.
+But this doesnot discredit the correctness of the implementation since the original code also fails for very small grids.

 ### Adding new source files
 You can add new source files by just creating them somewhere within the `Source` folder.
 CMake automatically detects these files and adds them to the build.